-While it is true that every child has an occasional scary or distressing dream, nightmares seem to peak most during the preschool years when fear of the dark is common.
+While it is true that every child has an occasional scary or distressing dream, nightmares seem to be more frequent during the preschool years when fear of the dark is common.
+According to the National Sleep Foundation, around 25% of kids from 5 to 12 have frequent nightmares.
 Another thing that is important about nightmares is that they happen closer to the morning, in the late stages of REM sleep.

-What can you do to prevent nightmares?
+What can you do to prevent them?

 Here are 5 tips you can try at home:

-1. Have a regular bedtime and wake-up time.
+- Have a regular bedtime and wake-up time.

-- For example, a warm bath, snuggle with you, reading or talking about pleasant events of the day.
+- Stick to a soothing bedtime routine, where your child can feel safe and secure.
+For example, a warm bath, snuggling with you, reading, or talking about pleasant events of the day.

 - Have a cozy bed and a peaceful place to quiet down.